The Legend of Zelda: The Wind Waker: Sequels and other media

 Nintendo initially planned a direct sequel for the GameCube, developed by Aonuma's Zelda team under the working title Wind Waker 2.
 However, The Wind Waker's underwhelming reception in North America, combined with the downturn in the Japanese video game market, convinced Aonuma that the only avenue to success would be a more realistic Zelda game that would appeal to the stronger North American market.
-He persuaded Miyamoto, who authorized development of a realistically styled game using The Wind Waker's engine, The Legend of Zelda: Twilight Princess.
-Twilight Princess proved a major success for the GameCube and the newly released Wii.

-The Wind Waker originated the variant of the Link character named "Toon Link", who appeared in several later Nintendo games.
+He persuaded Miyamoto, who authorized development of a realistically styled game using The Wind Waker's engine, Twilight Princess, which proved to be a major success for the GameCube and the newly released Wii.The Wind Waker originated the variant of the Link character named "Toon Link", who appeared in several later Nintendo games.
 The Wind Waker received two direct sequels for the Nintendo DS handheld system.
-Wanting to continue The Wind Waker's story and art style, in 2007 Aonuma produced The Legend of Zelda: Phantom Hourglass, which follows Link and Tetra as they explore new reaches of the Great Sea.
-The Legend of Zelda: Spirit Tracks (2009) is set roughly a century later and features a new Link and Zelda, the latter a descendant of Tetra, as they traverse New Hyrule with a magical train.
+Wanting to continue The Wind Waker's story and art style, in 2007 Aonuma produced Phantom Hourglass, which follows Link and Tetra as they explore new reaches of the Great Sea.
+Spirit Tracks (2009) is set roughly a century later and features a new Link and Zelda, the latter a descendent of Tetra, as they traverse New Hyrule with a magical train.
 Toon Link also returned in indirectly related Legend of Zelda games such as Four Swords Adventures (2004), The Minish Cap (2005), and Tri Force Heroes (2015).
 He also features as a playable character in Nintendo's Super Smash Bros. crossover fighting game series, and along with other Wind Waker characters, in the 2016 Zelda pastiche Hyrule Warriors Legends.

 Conductors of the concert tour The Legend of Zelda: Symphony of the Goddesses have used custom-made Wind Waker batons.
-The Wind Waker also influenced 2017's The Legend of Zelda: Breath of the Wild, which features a similarly stylized art design, but with more realistic proportions.
+The Wind Waker also influenced 2017's Breath of the Wild, which features a similarly stylized art design, but with more realistic proportions.
 Breath of the Wild also includes species from The Wind Waker among other references, leading some fans to speculate that it follows the "Adult Timeline" established by The Wind Waker.